-(a) The FCM/BD Client Account Structure
+(a) The FCM Client Account Structure

-In respect of each FCM/BD Clearing Member joining the CDS Clearing Service, the Clearing House opens an FCM/BD Swaps Client Account Structure and/or, upon request from the FCM/BD Clearing Member, an FCM/BD SBS Client Account structure, each of which is made up of book-entry accounts that record the positions and associated collateral attributable to each Client.
+In respect of each FCM Clearing Member joining the CDS Clearing Service, the Clearing House opens an FCM Client Account Structure which is made up of bookentry accounts that record the positions and associated collateral attributable to each Client.

-The LSOC Account for FCM/BD Clearing Members has been set up to comply with the CFTC regulatory requirements regarding the "Without Excess Model".
+The CDS Clearing Service for FCM Clearing Members has been set up to comply with the CFTC regulatory requirements regarding the "Without Excess Model".
 Under the "Without Excess Model", there is no ability to hold or attribute a collateral value in excess of the margin requirement in respect of the positions recorded to a Margin Account of an individual Client.
 Accordingly, the value of collateral attributable to the relevant Margin Account will be the amount required to meet the margin obligations in respect of the positions recorded to an account.
-Any collateral value in excess of the required margin value will be recorded in an FCM/BD Swaps Unallocated Client Collateral Financial Account prior to the Morning Call held for the benefit of all the clients in the FCM/BD Swaps Client Account Structure.
-Therefore, an FCM/BD Clearing Member may hold excess collateral related to Client accounts on an intraday basis only.
+Any collateral value in excess of the required margin value will be recorded in an FCM Unallocated Client Collateral Financial Account prior to the Morning Call held for the benefit of all the Clients in the FCM Client Account Structure.
+Therefore, an FCM Clearing Member may hold excess collateral related to Client Accounts on an intraday basis.